cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 What does Ignite CLI do behind the scenes when creating an IBC module for us?
 What do you need to implement if you want to upgrade a regular custom application module to an IBC enabled module?

-The required steps to implement can be found in the [IBC go docs](https://ibc.cosmos.network/main/ibc/apps/apps.html).
+The required steps to implement can be found in the [ibc-go docs](https://ibc.cosmos.network/main/ibc/apps/apps.html).
 There you will find:

 <HighlightBox type="info">